maybebyte/anthesis/how-to-find-the-best-software-for-you.md

   current limitations, and I'm interested to see how it develops.

 - Asking knowledgeable people what they use, how they found it, and why they chose it over the alternatives.
-The best way to get a good response from people is to ask good questions and show them that you value their time; in other words, it should be evident that you've already done some research, such as using a search engine and consulting other publicly available resources.
+It's likely that you'll get a better response from people if you ask good questions and show them that you value their time; in other words, it should be evident that you've already done some research, such as using a search engine and consulting other publicly available resources.

 ## What are some ways to compare software projects?